 Cell Phone vs Drunk Driving

 Dr. Frank Drews and his colleagues at the University of Utah decided to find out.
-So they conducted an experiment.
+So they did an experiment.
 Spoiler alert!
 Drivers who talk on either handheld or hands-free cellular phones are as impaired as drunken drivers.

 The study reinforced earlier research showing that hands-free cell phones are just as distracting as handheld cell phones

 The driving simulator has a steering wheel, dashboard instruments, and brake and gas pedals.
 The driver is surrounded by three screens showing freeway scenes.
 Each simulated daylight freeway drive lasted 15 minutes.
 The pace car intermittently braked to mimic stop-and-go traffic.
 Drivers who fail to hit their brakes eventually rear-end the pace car.
-Other simulated vehicles occasionally passed in the left lane, giving the impression of steady traffic flow.
+Other simulated vehicles often passed in the left lane, giving the impression of steady traffic flow.

 Each study participant drove the simulator during three sessions.
 They were (1) undistracted, (2) drunk, or (3) talking to a research assistant on a cell phone.
 Each was on a different day.